 Your doctor may start the treatment of your stress urinary incontinence with lifestyle modifications and pelvic floor muscle exercises.
 They may ask you to drink less water, caffeine, or alcohol to reduce the likelihood of having symptoms as these liquids will cause your body to produce more urine.
 Weight-loss may also be considered as it is a risk factor for urinary incontinence.

 Pelvic floor muscle training or Kegel exercises is a special set of exercises your doctor may instruct you to perform that target and strengthen your pelvic muscles.
 These exercises are highly effective in treating stress urinary incontinence by improving muscle tone in the muscles supporting the bladder and the muscles holding back urine.
-The exercise consists of 12-30 muscle contractions (10 seconds for each contraction), 3 to 5 times per day.
-It may take 6-8 weeks for results.
+The exercise consists of 8 to 12 muscle contractions (10 seconds for each contraction), 3 to 5 times per day.
+It may take 6 to8 weeks for results, but you should continue for at least 15 to 20 weeks.

 If necessary, pads or other protective garments may be used to be used to absorb urine leaks.
 But only pads specifically designed for incontinence should be used as menstrual pads are not absorbent enough.